oliviachang29/anika-nayak/index.md

 ---
 Hello!
 My name is Anika Nayak, a Florida-based freelance journalist.
 My interests lie in writing about Gen Z culture and health.
 When I am not busy interviewing Gen Z-ers, you can find me exploring new cafes, traveling, and watching comedies with friends.

-In addition to journalism, I am a social media strategist and consult.
+In addition to journalism, I am a social media strategist and consultant.
 Currently, I am working on initiatives related to mental health innovation and consulting for a startup.
 For all consulting and journalism inquiries, please email me.